okikio/native/packages/animate/README.md

 ## Methods as Properties

-All properties except `target` can be represented by a method with the arguments`(index: number, total: number, element: HTMLElement)`.
-Do note, `keyframes` can also be a method.
+All properties except `target` can be represented by a method with the arguments `(index: number, total: number, element: HTMLElement)`.

+*Note: the `keyframes` method can also be a method*.

 ```javascript
 /**